 In December 2015, Fortress entered into a license agreement with Teva Pharmaceutical Industries Ltd. through its subsidiary, Cephalon, Inc. ("Cephalon").
 This agreement was assigned to the Company by Fortress on the same date.
-Under the terms of the license agreement, Checkpoint obtained an exclusive, worldwide license to Cephalon's patents relating to CEP-8983 and its small molecule prodrug, CEP-9722, a PARP inhibitor, which the Company now refers to as CK-102.
+Under the terms of the license agreement, Checkpoint obtained an exclusive, worldwide license to Cephalon's patents relating to CEP-8983 and its small molecule prodrug, CEP-9722, a PARP inhibitor, which the Company referred to as CK-102.
 The Company paid Cephalon an up-front licensing fee of \$0.5 million.
-Cephalon is eligible to receive milestone payments of up to an aggregate of approximately \$220.0 million upon the Company's successful achievement of certain clinical development, regulatory approval and product sales milestones, of which approximately \$206.5 million are due on or following regulatory approvals to commercialize the product.
-In addition, Cephalon is eligible to receive royalty payments based on a tiered low double-digit percentage of net sales.
+In August 2018, the Company gave notice to Cephalon of its intention to terminate the license agreement, which became effective in February 2019